sebkl/imgurl/README.md

 imgurl
 ======

-Package imgurl offers methods to fetch, thumbnail and convert remote image to a bas64 encoded data URL.
+Package imgurl offers methods to fetch, thumbnail and convert remote images to a base64 encoded data URL.

 #Usage